vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouse_replenishment_transfer.rst

 ========================================================

 For companies that use multiple warehouses, it is often necessary to transfer items between them.
 This is referred to as an *inter-warehouse transfer*.
-Odoo *Inventory* handles the administrative process of inter-warehouse transfers to ensure that inventory counts remain accurate during and after the transfer.
+Leansoft *Inventory* handles the administrative process of inter-warehouse transfers to ensure that inventory counts remain accurate during and after the transfer.
 This document will detail the method for conducting an inter-warehouse transfer using replenishment.